 Miscarriages are relatively common and it is possible to have a miscarriage without bleeding or cramping.
 The missed miscarriage is also known as “silent miscarriage”.
 It is called as “missed” because the body has not yet recognized that the woman is no longer pregnant.
 Around 50% of all pregnancies end up in some sort of miscarriage.
 This happens mostly in early pregnancy and most women feel that it is just a heavy menses.
 You may think that your period is a day or two late.
 The chance of miscarriage becomes 15% once the pregnancy goes beyond a month or so and you still might not have known.
 You may get to know it only when you go for an ultrasound and find there is no fetal heartbeat.
-This happens because of an event which happens inside the womb and the embryo stops developing due to it.
+This happens because of an event that happens inside the womb and the embryo stops developing due to it.
 It often causes cramping and bleeding, but sometimes it can also go unnoticed for several weeks.
-To avoid or to be on the safer side it is advised to visit the doctor for regular checkups.
+To avoid or to be on the safer side it is advised to visit the doctor for regular checkups & consult with the best gynecologist in Bangalore at Ovum Hospitals.

 Signs of miscarriage-